-At Perm-O-Green there is a common misconception among many homeowners about their lawns is that constant watering, especially as the spring and summer months start coming around.
+At Perm-O-Green there is a common misconception among many homeowners about their lawns is that grass requires constant watering, especially as the spring and summer months start coming around.
 However, as the popular adage goes: “everything in moderation” and that most assuredly applies to your grass.

 What Type of Grass is Right for my Lawn?

 Many lawns across the country have Kentucky bluegrass, and is also one of the most commonly known.
 Considered a cool season grass, it typically will not fare well in hotter, drier weather, since this type of grass will require more water to sustain itself.

 Our state is so susceptible to drought during the summer months that it is a wonder that many lawns survive.
 Without the care of an expert company caring for your lawn, you may see your lawn shrivel and lose its health and vitality.
 We, at Perm-O-Green, offer some suggestions to help you choose a heartier, more drought-resistant lawn.
 These types of lawns will require less frequent watering, which can help reduce your water bill, and maintain its health all summer long.

 Well-known for its drought resistance, its ability to grow from many different types of soil, Bermuda grass has been a popular choice for usage in outdoor sports fields, such as baseball, football, and even golf courses.
 Can have a tendency to grow a number of unsightly weeds, and will require frequent mowing.

 This does well either in the shade or with full sun, and fares particularly well in the southern region.
 It is also holds up well under heavy foot traffic.
 The downside is that Zoysiagrass will go dormant in the winter and stay brown until as far as March.